Plazmaz/Agent7/README.md

    Lower Priority:
    --------------
         - Rewrite GUI ☑
-        - Fix intelligent fuzzer or remove it (preferably the first) ☑
+        - Fix intelligent fuzzer or remove it (removed) ☑
         (why do I have all of these done? lol, so much for priority...)
    Aesthetic(I'll implement these last, but they can be added at any time):
    --------------